YuliangXiu/ICON/README.md

 Please follow the [Installation Instruction](docs/installation.md) to setup all the required packages, extra data, and models.

-## Dataset Preprocess
+## Dataset

-Please follow the [Data Preprocess Instruction](docs/dataset.md) to generate the train/val/test dataset from raw scans (THuman2.0).
+Please follow the [Dataset Instruction](docs/dataset.md) to generate the train/val/test dataset from raw scans (THuman2.0).

 ## Training
 Please follow the [Training Instruction](docs/training.md) to train your own model using THuman2.0.